Environmental Design

 Students must obtain their own employment in an architecture firm for a continuous period of not less than 6 months.

-Students must apply to the program by the end of Spring semester of their 3rd year.
+Students must apply to the program by June 15th of their 3rd year.
 The Architecture Residency Internship will take place during the Summer and Fall of the student's fourth year in Environmental Design curriculum.
 The Residency Internship Studio Coordinator reviews all applications and makes decisions concerning acceptance into the program.
 The criteria for admission are:

 Foreign Study Program